drdarshan/BotBuilder-Samples/Docker.md

 ## Overview
-This document describes

 ## Prerequisites
  1. Install the Docker Community Edition client for your [platform](https://store.docker.com/search?offering=community&type=edition)
  1. Install the Bot Framework Emulator for your platform.
 Please ensure you install and setup NGrok as part of your emulator installation.

 ## Running Samples
-  1. To see the list of available samples in the Docker container, run
+  1. To see the list of available samples in the Docker container, run:
   ```sh
   docker run -it --rm -p 3978:3978 microsoft/botframework-samples-node
   ```